-For each subsequent reset period, the related currency, applicable accrual periods and applicable distribution dates will be determined on the related remarketing terms determination date as specified under "Description of the Notes-The Reset Rate Notes" and "-Reset Periods" in this freewriting prospectus.
+For each subsequent related reset date, if any, the related currency, applicable accrual periods and distribution dates will be determined on the related remarketing terms determination date as specified under "Description of the Notes-The Reset Rate Notes" and "-Reset Periods" in this freewriting prospectus.

 Principal.
-Payments of principal to the class A-5 notes will generally be made only after the class A-3 and class A-4 notes, in that order, have been retired.
-The class A-1 and class A-2 notes, which were earlier in the sequence of principal payments, have been paid in full and are no longer outstanding.
-The class A-3 and class A-4 notes, however, are still outstanding.
-Absent an event of default, no principal will be paid to the class A-5 notes until the outstanding principal balance of each class of publicly offered class A notes has been reduced to zero.
+Payments of principal of the class A-7A notes will generally be made only after the class A-5 and class A-6 notes, in that order, have been retired.
+The class A-1, class A-2, class A-3 and class A-4 notes, which were earlier in the sequence of principal payments, have been paid in full and are no longer outstanding.
+The class A-5 and class A-6 notes, however, are still outstanding.
+Absent an event of default, no principal will be paid to the class A-7A notes until the outstanding principal balances of the class A-5 and class A-6 notes have been reduced to zero.

-There will be no payment of principal on the class A-5 notes from the trust on the January 25, 2016 reset date.
+As of the October 2015 distribution date, no principal payments have been made or allocated to the class A-7A notes and there were no amounts on deposit in the accumulation account.
+Therefore, there will be no payment of principal on the class A-7A notes from the trust on the January 25, 2016 reset date.